Ratchet & Clank (2002 video game): Plot

 In a warbot factory on planet Quartu, a defective but intelligent robot escapes and crash-lands on Veldin, the homeworld of the mechanic Ratchet (Mikey Kelley), a feline-like humanoid known as a Lombax.
-After regaining consciousness, the robot, nicknamed Clank (David Kaye), reveals to Ratchet that he is on a mission to stop Chairman Alonzo Drek (Kevin Michael Richardson), a corrupt Blargian business magnate who harvests inhabited planets to create a new one for his race, the Blarg, due to theirs having been overpopulated and severely polluted.
-However, by doing so, the selected planets are destroyed in the process.
+After regaining consciousness, the robot, nicknamed Clank (David Kaye), explains he is on a mission to stop Chairman Alonzo Drek (Kevin Michael Richardson), a corrupt business magnate who harvests inhabited planets to create a new one, but destroys the initial planets in the process.
+His race, the Blarg, have overpopulated and severely polluted their home planet.
 Clank offers to start Ratchet's ship using his robotic ignition system, and in exchange, Ratchet agrees to take him to the planet Novalis presented in the infobot.
 Joining forces, the two take out several of Drek's operations one-by-one while gathering gradual information on his plans.
 These moves enrage Drek, who launches a manhunt for the duo.

-Ratchet and Clank seek to enlist the help of Captain Qwark (Jim Ward), the Solana Galaxy's most popular superhero and celebrity.
+Ratchet and Clank seek Captain Qwark (Jim Ward), the Solana Galaxy's most popular superhero and celebrity, for help.
 Once Ratchet and Clank locate Qwark in his trailer on Planet Rilgar, they agree to meet him at Qwark's private headquarters on Umbris.
-After surviving his obstacle course, Ratchet and Clank discover that they are betrayed by Qwark, who reveals that he has been working for Drek the entire time as a highly paid spokesperson for Drek's new planet.
-Qwark leaves the duo to die in the lair of a Blargian Snagglebeast, which is easily dispatched by Ratchet.
+After surviving his obstacle course, Qwark betrays them, revealing that he has been working for Drek as a highly paid spokesperson for Drek's new planet.
+Qwark leaves the duo to die in the lair of a Blargian Snagglebeast, which is dispatched by Ratchet.
 Determined on getting revenge for Qwark's deception, a bitter Ratchet liberates more Blarg-conquered planets, eventually coming across a Blargian moonbase.
-Qwark, attempting to make sure that the duo does not interfere in Drek's plans, engages them in a grueling space battle that ends with Qwark being shot down and Ratchet and Clank travelling to the planet where he crashed, their vengeance finally laid to rest and Ratchet finally motivated to actually help after seeing the destruction of the planet by Drek's force.
+Qwark, attempting to make sure that the duo does not interfere in Drek's plans, engages them in a space battle that ends with Qwark being shot down and Ratchet and Clank travelling to the planet where he crashed.
+With his vengeance laid to rest, Ratchet is again motivated to help after seeing the destruction of the planet by Drek's forces, realizing how selfish he's been acting.